Skip to main content

 Location: Ripon College

-Application Deadline: Early bird deadline is April 15
+Application Deadline: April 15 for Early Bird deadline

 Cost: Varies based on registration date and prior participation in the camp

 ADTC is an overnight dance camp for girls ages 8-17, novice and experienced competitors alike.
-Held at several locations in the US, including Wisconsin, and one in Canada, the program gives young dancers an intensive experience, where they will learn various dance disciplines, including contemporary, hip hop, and jazz, under professional choreographers.
+Held at several locations in the US, including Wisconsin, and one in Canada, the program gives young dancers an intensive experience, where participants will take 4-5 classes per day.
+Students will learn various dance disciplines, including contemporary, hip hop, and jazz, ballet, tap, and world dance under professional choreographers.
 Campers will also be able to enjoy fun activities in their free time, like kayaking, horseback riding, and bowling.

 How Do Summer Programs Impact Your College Chances?